fieldsfarmer/frontEndQA/java.md

 ```
 - An interface can only provide method headings.
 - Interface allows multiple inheritance.
 But abstract class doesn't.
+- If you think you will need to add methods in the future, then an abstract class is better.
+Because if you add new method headings to an interface, then all of the classes that already implement that interface will have to implement the new methods.
+- An abstract class is also good if you want to be able to declare non-public members.
+In an interface, all methods must be public.
 ###### constructor inheritance
 ```java
 class Base{